-Facing new political reality, Murkowski mulls a vote for Jackson
+Facing new political reality, Murkowski considers a vote for Jackson

 With potentially no serious candidate running to her left, even conservative critics acknowledge that a vote for Jackson could make a lot of political sense for Murkowski, who will need liberal and moderate voters to put her on their November ballot, even if they do not rank her first.

-Suzanne Downing, a former state GOP spokeswoman who runs Must Read Alaska, a conservative politics site, said “Republicans are not coming back under any circumstance” to Murkowski.
+Suzanne Downing, a former state GOP spokeswoman who runs Must Read Alaska, a conservative politics site, said that “Republicans are not coming back under any circumstance” to Murkowski.
 So while a vote for Jackson may harden opinions against her and give Tshibaka a new talking point, she said, it could pay dividends on the other side of the political spectrum.

 “I’m kind of a critic of hers, but she understands her state well,” Downing said.
 “She’s no dummy when it comes to campaigning.
 She puts together a good team.
 And this is a vote where the Democrats have nowhere else to go, and Republicans aren’t coming back anyway.
 Everyone’s fighting over the middle 250,000 undeclared voters, the ones that are swing voters.”